-Color blindness occurs when there is a problem with the color-sensing granules (pigments) in certain nerve cells of the eye.
+Color blindness occurs when there is a problem with the pigments in certain nerve cells of the eye that sense color.
 These cells are called cones.
-They are found in the retina, the light-sensitive layer of tissue that lines the back of the eye.
+They are found in the light-sensitive layer of tissue at the back of the eye, called the retina.

 If just one pigment is missing, you may have trouble telling the difference between red and green.
 This is the most common type of color blindness.
 If a different pigment is missing, you may have trouble seeing blue-yellow colors.
-People with blue-yellow color blindness usually have problems identifying reds and greens, too.
+People with blue-yellow color blindness often have problems seeing reds and greens, too.

 The most severe form of color blindness is achromatopsia.
-A person with this rare condition cannot see any color, so they see everything in shades of gray.
-Achromatopsia is often associated with lazy eye, nystagmus (small, jerky eye movements), severe light sensitivity, and extremely poor vision.
+This is a rare condition in which a person cannot see any color, only shades of gray.

 Most color blindness is due to a genetic problem.
-(See: X-linked recessive) About 1 in 10 men have some form of color blindness.
+About 1 in 10 men have some form of color blindness.
 Very few women are color blind.

 The drug hydroxychloroquine (Plaquenil) can also cause color blindness.
-It is used to treat rheumatoid arthritis, among other conditions.
+It is used to treat rheumatoid arthritis and other conditions.

 Symptoms vary from person to person, but may include:

-Often, the symptoms may be so mild that some people do not know they are color blind.
-A parent may notice signs of color blindness when a child is learning his or her colors.
+Often, symptoms are so mild that people may not know they are color blind.
+A parent may notice signs of color blindness when a young child is first learning colors.

 Rapid, side-to-side eye movements (nystagmus) and other symptoms may occur in severe cases.

 Your doctor or eye specialist can check your color vision in several ways.
-Testing for color blindness is commonly done during an eye exam.
+Testing for color blindness is a common part of an eye exam.

 There is no known treatment.
-However, there are special contact lenses and glasses that may help people with color blindness tell the difference between similar colors.
+Special contact lenses and glasses may help people with color blindness tell the difference between similar colors.

 Color blindness is a lifelong condition.
-Most people are able to adjust to it without difficulty or disability.
+Most people are able to adjust to it.

 People who are colorblind may not be able to get a job that requires the ability to see colors accurately.
-For example, electricians (color-coded wires), painters, fashion designers (fabrics), and cooks (using the color of meat to tell whether it's done) need to be able to see colors accurately.
+For example, electricians painters, fashion designers and need to be able to see colors accurately.

 Color deficiency; Blindness - color

 Adams AJ, Verdon WA, Spivey BE.
 Color vision.
 In: Tasman W, Jaeger EA, eds.
-Duane's Foundations of Clinical Ophthalmology 15th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 19.
+Duane's Foundations of Clinical Ophthalmology.
+2012 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol. 2, chap 19.

 Berson EL.
 Visual function testing: clinical correlations.
 In: Tasman W, Jaeger EA, eds.
-Duane's Foundations of Clinical Ophthalmology 15th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 14.
+Duane's Foundations of Clinical Ophthalmology.
+2012 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol. 2, chap 14.